the-dilo/micrometre-software-development-stack/README.md

-Scripst for installing tools for developing software with Ubuntu 16.04.
+Scripst  used to setup Ubuntu 16.04.

 After a new (fresh) install of ubuntu use combination of the scripts.

-start with the post "post_install.sh".
+chroot-systemd-nspawn,
+chroot in systemd container

+eclipse-che with docker
+eclipse cloud IDE docker with persistent data volume

+remove-bloat.sh,
+removes extra packeges not allways used.

+post_install.sh
+adds the nesseary packages .

 Docker software containerization platform
 Eclipse Che workspace server and cloud IDE